zalando/zally/server/rules.md

 ## H002: Avoid `x-zally-ignore`

 The `x-zally-ignore` extension should be used sparingly for temporary exceptional circumstances.
 Use encourages deviation from agreed standards.
 For longer term solutions please discuss disabling or adjusting the rule with your team.

-## 131: Use Hyphenated HTTP Headers

-Header names should be hyphenated rather than use underscores or other separators